Articles of Incorporation and Rules

 3. If the result of the ruling is that the election of a particular candidate should be invalidated, the Officers Election Management Committee will invalidate that election and advance the runner-up to the position of winner

-Article 23 The Chairman of the Election Management Committee shall prepare an election record containing all matters related to the election, and shall preserve the documents in the manner prescribed by the "Document Handling and Preservation Rules."
+Article 23 The Chairman of the Election Management Committee shall prepare election records containing all matters related to the election, and the documents shall be stored in the manner prescribed by the "Document Handling and Preservation Regulations."

-Article 24 When a supplementary election is held, the preceding Articles shall apply mutatis mutandis.
+Article 24 When a by-election is held, the preceding articles shall apply mutatis mutandis.

 (Details)

-Article 25: The handling of administrative matters relating to the management and administration of elections that are not provided for in laws, regulations, the Articles of Incorporation, or these Officer Election Regulations shall be decided by the Officer Election Management Committee.
+Article 25 The handling of administrative matters concerning the management and operation of elections that are not stipulated in laws and regulations, the articles of incorporation, and these officer election regulations shall be decided by the Officer Election Management Committee.

 (Amendment and Repeal)

-Article 26: Any amendment or repeal of these regulations shall be decided by a resolution of the General Meeting of Representatives.
+Article 26 Amendments and repeal of these regulations shall be made by a resolution of the General Assembly.

 1. These regulations shall come into effect on July 1, 1972.